exis-io/ExisChatIonic/README.md

-# Exis + Ionic Chat App Tutorial
+# How to use Exis to Create a Chat App in Ionic

-Exis is a BaaS startup based out of Madison WI, the same hometown as Ionic.
-Exis is a platform that offers developers an easy set of tools for quickly developing their application and getting it out to market.
+Exis is a BaaS startup based out of the same hometown as Ionic (Madison, Wisconsin, USA).
+Exis is a platform that offers developers an easy set of tools for quickly developing their application and getting it out to market easier and with less errors.
 Exis provides a set of free microservices such as user login and authentication, plug and play NoSQL-based cloud storage, cloud hosting of custom Node.JS backends, and a unique take on WebSockets that offers fully authenticated bi-directional messaging both peer-to-peer and with backend components.
-Exis has created and released ngRiffle a client-side library that integrates with Ionic and has recently been teaming up with Ionic to show just how simple app development can be when you combine the two.
-Exis gave a demonstration at Ionic Headquarters in March showcasing the following tutorial.
+Exis has created and released ngRiffle a client-side library that integrates with Ionic and has recently been teaming up with Ionic to show just how simple app development can be when you combine the two services.

-Following this tutorial will result in creating a simple chat app using Exis + Ionic.
+Following this blog-tutorial results in creating a simple chat app using Exis + Ionic.
 This tutorial will showcase some of the core features that make using Exis + Ionic an excellent choice for app development including publish and subscribe messaging, and running a simple Node.js server hosted on Exis.

 ## Get Up and Running!
 ### Step 1